robjg/oddjob/docs/reference/org/oddjob/arooa/deploy/ArooaDescriptorBean.md

 ### Examples
 #### Example 1 <a name="example1"></a>

-See the Dev Guide.
+In the Dev Guide.
 There is an example of a custom descriptor
 <a href="http://rgordon.co.uk/projects/oddjob/devguide/oddballs.html">here</a>.

 #### Example 2 <a name="example2"></a>

-The descriptor for the JMX client and server.
+The descriptor for Oddjob's JMX client and server.
 This is the internal descriptor used by Oddjob.

-_java.io.IOException: No Resource Found: 'org/oddjob/jmx/jmx.xml', classloader=java.net.URLClassLoader@2eafb4e7_
+It can be found <a href="https://github.com/robjg/oddjob/blob/master/src/main/resources/org/oddjob/jmx/jmx.xml">Here on Github</a>

 -----------------------